The core of any deployment of Dagster is the Dagster webserver, a process that serves the Dagster UI and responds to GraphQL queries.

 You can check the status of your

-dagster-daemon process in Dagit by navigating to the Instance tab in the navigation bar on the left-hand side of the screen.
-A deployment can have multiple instances of dagit running at once, but should only include a single
+dagster-daemon process in the UI by navigating to the Instance tab in the navigation bar on the left-hand side of the screen.
+A deployment can have multiple simultaneous instances of